-It was their best ever result in the tournament, beating their semi-final showing in 2007, but they could not repeat the feat in the last event held in 2013.
+It was their best ever result in the tournament, beating their semifinal showing in 2007, but they could not repeat the feat when they last competed in 2013.

-South Africa have traditionally been one of the powerhouses in the region in Under-20 football and are the defending champions after claiming the 2013 COSAFA Under-20 Championships in Lesotho.
+South Africa have traditionally been one of the powerhouses in the region in Under-20 football and will be looking to regain the crown they lost a year ago having claimed the 2013 COSAFA Under-20 Championships.

 They have won the competition five times in all, with their first title coming in 2000.
 They also hosted the tournament for 11 consecutive years between 1999 and 2009.

-In fact, they have not won a match at the COSAFA Under-20 Championships since 2004, a record they will be desperate to put right this year.
+In fact, they did not won a match at the COSAFA Under-20 Championships between 2004 and 2016, a record they finally put right when they beat Botswana 2-0 last year.

-They have now taken their winning tally to 10 regional titles, far and away the leading side, and were also losing finalists in 2004 and 2006.
+They have now taken their winning tally to 11 regional titles, five more than second-placed Zimbabwe, and were also losing finalists in 2004 and 2006.